johndoesstuff/WTE-Text-Editor/README.md

 ## COMMAND Mode (Default)

 `e` to enter EDIT mode
 `r` to enter REPLACE mode
+`w` to write to file
 `q` to quit

 ## EDIT Mode

-Text is editable as one would expect, functions like a normal text editor `esc` to enter COMMAND mode
+Text is editable as one would expect, functions like a normal text editor
+`esc` to enter COMMAND mode

 ## REPLACE Mode

-Instead of inserting characters characters are overridden by new input `esc` to enter COMMAND mode
+Instead of inserting characters characters are overridden by new input
+`esc` to enter COMMAND mode